Ithaca College students are required to complete an ICC electronic learning portfolio as a requirement for graduation.

 Why does the ICC include an electronic learning

-One of the overarching goals of the ICC and Ithaca College's other IC20/20 initiatives is for students to understand and articulate how your experiences in the classroom and outside of the classroom, such as the residential experience, student activities, athletics, and student employment, have contribute to your learning.
+At graduation you are required to articulate how your experiences in the classroom and outside of the classroom, such as the residential experience, student activities, athletics, and student employment, have contribute to your learning.
 Your portfolio account allows you to collect artifacts (assignments or other tangible products) of your learning and reflections on your learning over the course of your time here so that, when you graduate, you can articulate how your college experiences in totality have contributed to your development of specific knowledge, competencies, and skills.
 Additionally, the College can examine the content of the portfolios to document how well students as a whole are meeting the institution's learning outcomes and use this information to make program changes where needed.